Sage-Bionetworks/sage-monorepo/apps/iatlas/api-gitlab/README.md

 This will build the Docker image and run the container.
 Once the container is created, the Flask server will be started.
 Then a command prompt should open from within the container (looks like: `bash-5.0#`).

-The GrapiQL playground interface should open automatically in your browser.
+The GraphiQL playground interface should open automatically in your browser.

 **Note:** If you get _'Version in "./docker-compose.yml" is unsupported.'_, please update your version of Docker Desktop.